Democratic candidates claim climate change is key issue

-“Climate change is the issue of our generation, it’s the issue of our species,” said Kerry Daley, a senior at Londonderry High School.
+“Climate change is the issue of our generation, it’s the issue of our species,” said senior Kerry Daley.
 “As a future voter you aren’t getting my vote unless you have a plan for climate change.”

 Stonyfield Organic wants to get the candidates to do just that — talk about their plans for climate change.

-Rep. Tim Ryan (D-Ohio) and John Delaney, former Representative from Maryland, kicked off the creamery’s series of forums on climate change and agriculture.
+Rep. Tim Ryan, D-Ohio, and John Delaney, former Representative from Maryland, kicked off the creamery’s series of forums on climate change and agriculture.
 Every candidate has been invited, Gary Hirshberg, chairman and former CEO of the company said.
-Gov. Jay Inslee of Washington was expected to be at the event, but dropped out of the presidential race Wednesday night.
+Gov. Jay Inslee of Washington was expected to be at the event, but dropped out of the presidential race the day before.

-Ryan and Delaney talked about plans to incentivise businesses reach zero net emissions by 2050, the year that the United Nations agrees is a tipping point for being able to combat climate change because the atmosphere will warm by 1.5°C.
+Ryan and Delaney talked about plans to incentivize businesses to reach zero net emissions by 2050, the year that the United Nations agrees is a tipping point for being able to combat climate change because the atmosphere will warm by 1.5 degrees Celsius.

 Ryan focused on bringing farmers into the climate change conversation through education programs run through a state’s agriculture extension programs.

-Delaney focused on his plan to implement carbon pricing to incentivise people to reduce emissions.
+Delaney focused on his plan to implement carbon pricing to incentivize people to reduce emissions.

 “Climate change is by far we think the most important challenge we face now and for future generations,” Hershberg said.
 He explained especially as an agriculture-based company the company and its farmers see it every day as a threat whether it is ticks hurting animals, or animals and plants stressed under extreme weather conditions.

 “We see the limit to what businesses can do through voluntary actions,” Hershberg said.
-“The world’s scientists are now in agreement that in order to keep global temperatures below 1.5°C … we must transition entirely away from fossil fuels, we must ramp up opportunities for farming sequestration in a very, very short period of time.”
+“The world’s scientists are now in agreement that in order to keep global temperatures below 1.5 degrees Celsius … we must transition entirely away from fossil fuels, we must ramp up opportunities for farming sequestration in a very, very short period of time.”

-The U.N.’s Intergovernmental Pannel on Climate Change released a report in October 2018 that said: “With clear benefits to people and natural ecosystems, the report found that limiting global warming to 1.5°C compared to 2°C could go hand in hand with ensuring a more sustainable and equitable society.”
+The United Nation’s Intergovernmental Panel on Climate Change released a report in October 2018 that said: “With clear benefits to people and natural ecosystems, the report found that limiting global warming to 1.5 degrees Celsius compared to 2 degrees Celsius could go hand in hand with ensuring a more sustainable and equitable society.”

-Daley and his friend Will Heenan, a junior at Londonderry High School, agreed this was the major issue presidential hopefuls should be talking about, and that it has been a critical issue candidates have talked about.
+Daley and his friend Will Heenan, a junior at Londonderry High, agreed this was the major issue presidential hopefuls should be talking about, and that it has been a critical issue candidates have talked about.
 Both students were impressed by the candidate’s ideas.

 Heenan questioned how someone could put a could put a price on carbon, “I don’t know what the cost of the planet would be,” he said.